mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 :L2 Cache: Large Unified 2-Way Set Associative
 :L2 Tag Scheme: Physically Indexed, Physically Tagged

-While a second level cache between the MMU and main memory may be advantageous, the (comparatively) slow clock rates available from an FPGA but with full speed hardware-accelerated RAM access may eliminate any benefit of another cache.
+While a second level cache between the MMU and main memory may be advantageous, the (comparatively) slow clock rates but high speed memory available on an FPGA may eliminate any benefit of another cache.

 References
 ++++++++++